Bridge strike: Passive devices

 Speed limits along with road narrowing, speed bumps, rumble strip or other traffic calming techniques can be used to force reducing vehicle speeds to prevent bridge strikes.

 Tattle tales are series of chains suspended from an overhead gantry over the roadway.
 The gantry is also equipped with warning signs and other markings.
 The chain are set to the clearances of the approaching low-clearance structures.
 When any parts of vehicles hit the chains, it creates noises to notify drivers so they can pay attention to the height restriction signs.
 Sometime a bar is hung at the bottom of the chains to make it more noticeable to drivers.
 This type of devices only works in low speeds.
 High speed vehicles can run through without giving out enough noticeable noises to the drivers.

 In special situations where the clearance of a structure is reduced longitudinally, the beginning part of the structure may give an appearance that it provides enough clearance for vehicles to go through.
 As the vehicles are driven under it, the clearance is reduced.
 The vehicles may be wedged and stuck under the structure as it is too late for drivers to realize that it is not enough clearance to go all the way through.
 In this case, false soffits can be added to the beginning part of the structure.
 The false soffits are flaps that extend down from the underside of the structure to match the lowest clearance of the entire structure to provide visual aid to drivers of the actual clearance that they will be facing.
 There can be hazard markings on the false soffits to make them highly visible.

 Other devices include scarifying structures.
 These structures are installed in front of the bridges or tunnels with the heights of the clearance to absorb the impacts of overheight vehicles.
 The primary goal of using scarifying structures is to prevent damage to the bridge and tunnel structures.
 Height restriction bars can be installed ahead of the structure to ensure that overheight vehicles will not be able to approach the low-clearance structure.
 Collision protection beams are installed right in front or at the structures.
 They take the impacts and dissipate the energy from bridge strikes to prevent damages to the structures.
 As the goal of these devices are to protect the structures, they are used as the last resort without providing any benefits to crash prevention.
 Without other devices, risks to vehicles still hold.
-In 2019, a bus crashed onto a height restriction bar in Dubai, resulting in several fatalities.
+In 2019, a bus in Dubai crashed onto a height restriction bar, resulting in several fatalities.